-The exponential growth in an organization's endpoints makes it impossible to immediately fix all issues.
+The exponential growth in enterprise endpoints makes it impossible to immediately fix all issues.
 That makes effective prioritization important.
-First, it's about determining the criticality of your IT assets - laptops, servers, virtual machines, containers, or other endpoint types.
+First, it's about determining the criticality of your IT assets - laptops, servers, virtual machines, containers or other endpoint types.
 This work can be slotted between the discover and assess phases of the lifecycle.